 So after a couple of minutes, with no barista experience or technical skills to speak of, I find myself sipping a café-quality cappuccino.
 And loving it.

-I went on to try the other beverages on the menu, and customized a few of my own.
-Just as I came to realize several years back that I’d never really eaten a peach until I had the pleasure of trying a farm-fresh, genuine Georgia peach, my test runs with the Oracle Touch proved eye-opening (in every sense).
-I actually noticed and truly appreciated the nuances in flavor and the rich, full-bodied texture (known as crema).
+I ended up working my way through most of the other beverages on the menu, realizing that I actually noticed and truly appreciated the nuances in flavor and the rich, full-bodied texture (known as crema).
 And the process was even easier than making regular coffee from whole beans with my mini-grinder and standard coffee machine.

 I’ve heard some folks justify the cost of a machine like this by tallying their weekly fees at the local coffee shop and calculating that it’d pay for itself in a couple of years.
 That’s sound logic.
-But Breville’s Oracle Touch appeals less to my reason than my senses: that warm, dripping honey-thick espresso, with all of its complex yet balanced flavor, is the only way to start the day.
+But my experience with espresso machines appeal less to my reason than my senses: that warm, dripping honey-thick espresso, with all of its complex yet balanced flavor, is the only way to start the day.